jhlagado/restful/README.md

 ```
 console.log(global);
 ```
-But you can also start the node command-line REPL and press `TAB` twice.
+But you can also start the Node REPL and press `TAB` twice.

 Global variables can also be accessed directly without using